Sita Kalyanam (1934 Telugu film)

 Sita Kalyanam is a 1934 Telugu-language Hindu mythological film directed by Chitrapu Narasimha Rao and produced by Pinapala Venkata Dasu (P. V. Dasu) under the banner of Vel Pictures.
 The film stars Bezawada Rajaratnam, Master Kalyani, and Madhavapeddi Venkatramayya, with music composed by Gali Penchala Narasimha Rao.
 Released on 6 October 1934, it was a commercial success.

-The film holds historical significance as the first Telugu talkie to feature outdoor sequences and the first Telugu talkie produced in Madras.
+The film holds historical significance as the first Telugu talkie to both feature outdoor sequences and be produced in Madras.
 It is also notable as the second Telugu talkie produced by a Telugu filmmaker.

 Plot

-Sita Kalyanam is based on the story of Sita from the Ramayana, focusing on her marriage to Lord Rama.
+Sita Kalyanam is based on the story of Sita from the Ramayana, focusing on her marriage to Rama.
 The film emphasizes the divine and ceremonial aspects of the wedding, showcasing several key events leading up to their union.